Actively Recruiting

 - Age 18 years or older

-- Eastern Cooperative Oncology Group (ECOG) performance status 0 to 2
+- Eastern Cooperative Oncology Group (ECOG) score of 2 or less

-- Histologically confirmed advanced non-small cell lung cancer (NSCLC)
+- Histologically confirmed advanced non-small cell lung cancer

-- Progression involves 1 to 5 extracranial sites; maximum 3 lesions per organ
+- Maximum of 3 lesions per organ

-- Lesions must be suitable for stereotactic body radiation therapy (SBRT)
+- Lesions must be suitable for stereotactic body radiation therapy (SBRT) with minimum dose criteria

 - No prior systemic therapy for advanced disease except osimertinib

-- Women of childbearing potential must have negative pregnancy test and agree to use effective birth control or abstain from heterosexual activity during the study and for 4 months after
+- Agreement to use effective birth control or abstain during and 4 months after study

 - Life expectancy of at least 6 months